How to Create Your Own Coloring Book

 Most coloring books tend to be a little larger than the standard 8.5 x 11 sheet of paper, but a self-publisher might not have larger sizes available.
 Small coloring books have their appeal as well, but it comes down to your ultimate vision.
 So it pays to research the print sizes of the venues you’re considering.
 This will also help early on by giving you dimensions to draw/render with in order to ensure optimal page use.

-You may also decide to approach an agent or publisher with your coloring book or just keep the pages for yourself for use on days where you’re feeling extra stressed.
+You may also decide to approach an agent or publisher with your coloring book or just keep the pages for yourself for use on days when you’re feeling extra stressed.
 In either case, it can be a great exercise to rethink your artwork and share it in an entirely new way.
 Whatever you choose, just remember to have fun!

 M. T. Dremer (author) from United States on January 23, 2017: